sumslong/sumslong/README.md

 My name is Summer and I am a current graduate student at the [Computational Analysis and Public Policy](https://capp.uchicago.edu/) program at the University of Chicago.

 I am finishing my Master of Science in June 2024.
 Prior to my master's, I completed my Bachelor of Arts in Public Policy with a Specialization in Statistics at the University of Chicago in June 2023.
+You can view my technical resume [here](https://github.com/sumslong/sumslong/blob/main/resume/Long_Resume.pdf).

 ## Projects